LonghornRacingElectric/simulation_toolkit/CONTRIBUTING.md

 The performance envelope can then be used in the competition simulation to predict lap times and dynamic event scores.

+Finally, the **sim/system_models/** package is where the actual model components that update state are stored.
+These are the models that are used by the simulation classes, and they are given their respective parameters (from **workspace.py** for example) on initialization.
+The systems also have an **eval()** method, which usually accepts an input vector and returns an output vector.

 ## Style

 For formatting, just use Ctrl+Alt+L to reformat in PyCharm.